 Community Right to Bid

-The recently published Community Right to Bid Legislation provides for community groups to bid for locally important "community assets" (including buildings as well as land such as parks), thereby giving them an opportunity to secure the asset's future use for the benefit of the local area.
+The Community Right to Bid Legislation provides for community groups to bid for locally important "community assets".
+This includes buildings as well as land such as parks.
+Thereby giving them an opportunity to secure the asset's future use for the benefit of the local area.

 The Council maintains three publicly accessible lists containing information relating to nominations and decisions.
-These are available as hard copies on request as well as online.
-Links to the online versions of the lists can be found at the top of this page under the following tabs:
+These are available online:

-- List of "Unsuccessful Asset Nominations" - this is a list of the assets that the deciding panel deemed did not meet the criteria of an asset of community value, including a brief summary of the panel's reasoning.
+- List of unsuccessful asset nominations (iow.gov.uk), this is a list of the assets that the deciding panel deemed did not meet the criteria of an asset of community value, including a brief summary of the panel's reasoning.